Creating Outdoor Mood Lighting for Salt Lake City Evenings

 The term "mood lighting" gets used loosely, but for an outdoor home setting it comes down to two things: color temperature and intensity.

 Color temperature is measured in Kelvins.
 Lower numbers mean warmer light.
-A candle sits around 1,800K.
-A standard incandescent bulb is about 2,700K.
-Cool daylight is 5,000K and above.
-For outdoor mood lighting that feels relaxed and inviting, you want to be in the 2,700K to 3,000K range.
-That warm amber-white zone.
+Warm white usually sits around 2,700K to 3,000K, which is the range most people associate with a softer home-lighting feel.
+For outdoor mood lighting that feels relaxed and inviting, you want to be in that range.
+That is the warm amber-white zone.

 Intensity is about how much light.
 Mood lighting is deliberately dimmer than functional lighting.
 You're not trying to light up a parking lot.
 You're trying to create a glow that outlines the architecture and adds warmth without overpowering the evening.

 TruLight SLC's RGBW system hits both of these.
-The dedicated warm white channel produces light right in that 2,700K to 3,000K sweet spot.
+The dedicated warm white channel is built for that softer white look, instead of trying to fake it by mixing red, green, and blue.
 And the app lets you dim the brightness to whatever level feels right, from full output for security down to a soft 20% glow for a quiet evening on the patio.

 Why Salt Lake City Evenings Are Made for This

 In neighborhoods like Holladay, Cottonwood Heights, and along the Draper benches, homes sit on larger lots with mountain views.
-The outdoor living space is a real part of daily life, not an afterthought.
+Patios, decks, and front walks actually get used here.
 Soft roofline lighting extends the usability of those spaces by keeping the house visible and inviting without harsh glare.

 Even in the winter, mood lighting matters.
-The sun sets before 5:30 PM from November through February.
-That means you're pulling into the driveway in the dark five months out of the year.
-A warm glow on the roofline changes the way that moment feels.
+In winter, sunset comes early enough that a lot of people are pulling into the driveway after dark.
+A warm roofline makes the house feel lived-in before you even open the garage.
 Instead of arriving at a dark house, you're coming home to something that looks alive.

 If you've been thinking about what your home looks like from the street after dark, a free quote will show you exactly what's possible.
 We'll walk your roofline and show you how different scenes would look on your specific home.